 From Saigon to Hanoi by Flight

 If you're pressed for time, the quickest option for getting from Saigon to Hanoi is by flying.
 When booked in advance, the two-hour flight is usually less than US $100.
-Jetstar is usually the cheapest carrier between the two cities.
+Jetstar is generally the cheapest carrier between the two cities.

 - Cost: $ $ $ (high)